Longcodedao/eeg_challenge/README.md

 - **`challenge_2_self_supervised.ipynb`** - Advanced self-supervised learning approach
   - Implementing Relative Positioning (RP) for unsupervised representation learning
-  - Fine-tuning for P-factor prediction
+  - Fine-tuning for externalizing factor prediction
   - PyTorch Lightning integration
   - *Note: This is an advanced example that may require additional setup*